apptainer/singularity-userdocs/security_options.rst

 .. _sec:security_options:

-Singularity 3.0 introduces many new security related options to the container runtime.
-This document will describe the new methods users have for specifying the security scope and context when running Singularity containers.
+apptainer 3.0 introduces many new security related options to the container runtime.
+This document will describe the new methods users have for specifying the security scope and context when running apptainer containers.

 ------------------